Joseph J. Cohen

-Joseph Jacob Cohen (1878–1953) was a anarchist who cofounded and led the Stelton and Mohegan intentional communities and edited the Yiddish anarchist periodical Fraye Arbeter Shtime.
+Joseph Jacob Cohen (born Joseph Jacob Kantorowitz; 31 August 1878 – 1953) was a Russian anarchist who co-founded and led the Stelton and Mohegan intentional communities, and edited the Yiddish anarchist periodical Fraye Arbeter Shtime.

-Biography

-Cohen was born Joseph Jacob Kantorowitz on Russian Empire territory that is modern Belarus and was quickly pushed into rabbinical studies when he was young.
+Cohen was born on 31 August 1878, in the Russian Empire, in what is today Belarus.
+While young, he was pushed into rabbinical studies.
 In 1903 he immigrated to the United States.
-He settled in Philadelphia, where he became involved with the Jewish Anarchist movement.
+He settled in Philadelphia, where he became involved with the Jewish anarchist movement.